Posted on the 24th September 2020 in the category News

 Father Christopher Johnson, of St Peter's Church Horbury, has also produced a resource that wil help you spend an hour in front of the Blessed Sacrament and you can download this HERE

-Although we are praying and worshipping in our homes, we never pray alone.
+When we pray, even if we are by ourselves, we never pray alone.
 We pray with the Church around the world and our prayers are joined with those of the company of heaven.
 In this booklet there are a selection of biographies of saints and holy people whose feast days occur this month, as well as prayers you might find helpful.
 You can download the booklet HERE

 Sacred Heart Resource